dnviti/ClusterCreator/README.md

 - **Proxmox Credentials**: Refer to for creating API tokens.
 - **Unifi Credentials**: (optional, needs to be toggled on first) Create a service account in the Unifi Controller with Site Admin permissions for the Network app.
 - **Minio Access Key/Secret**: (optional, needs to be toggled on first) Create a minio access key that has read/write access to the bucket specified in `terraform/variables.tf`.
+- **vSphere Credentials**: (optional, needs to be toggled on first) Provide the vCenter server address, username, and password.

 ### 7. Configure Clusters